 What we do

-We urgently need to build many more homes, both for sale and for rent: homes that people can afford, that they want to live in, and located where they want to live.
+It is a given that we urgently need to build many more homes, both for sale and for rent: homes that people can afford, that they want to live in, and located where they want to live.

 There are millions of people across the UK who would like the opportunity to build their own home, either through Self Build, or by working with a Custom Build developer that will give them the opportunity to design an individual home.